Sufyaan-Kazi/SBoot-Cities-Service/README.md

 # SBoot-Cities-Service
 This microservice runs on a local machine or on Cloud Foundry.
+Note: This is a FORK of https://github.com/cf-platform-eng/spring-boot-cities!
+Thanks to help tips from my team, Dave Syer and Scott Frederick in this and other branches :)

 This is a very simple Spring Boot project which demonstrates, that with only small a footprint of code its possible to a create complex a webserivce which exposes CRUD operations as restful endpoints on data in a database.